Natasha423-lab/Fitbox/README.md

 # License and Copyright Information

-This project is licensed under the MIT License.
+This project is licensed undgiter the MIT License.
 2025 FitBox.
 All Rights Reserved